Sir John Clerk, 2nd Baronet: Musical talent

 Clerk had a musical bent also, and while in Rome may have been tutored by the Baroque composer Arcangelo Corelli, but his own work has often been overlooked, primarily since the only record of his composition seems to be his own papers.
 One of his humorous songs was O merry may the maid be that marries the miller.

 Family

 Sir John succeeded his father in his title and estates in 1722.
 He unsuccessfully courted Susanna, daughter of Sir Archibald Kennedy of Culzean, Baronet (ancestor of the Marquess of Ailsa) and that correspondence is in the National Archives.
 She became the third wife of Alexander, 9th Earl of Eglinton.

-He married, firstly, on 23 February 1701, Lady Margaret, eldest daughter of Alexander Stewart, 3rd Earl of Galloway who died in childbirth on 26 December that year.
+He married, firstly, on 23 February 1701, Lady Margaret Stewart, eldest daughter of Alexander Stewart, 3rd Earl of Galloway who died in childbirth on 26 December that year.
 Her son, John, survived, but died unmarried in 1722.
-Sir John married again, to Janet, daughter of Sir John Inglis of Cramond, by whom he had seven sons and six daughters.
+Sir John married again, to Janet Inglis, daughter of Sir James Inglis of Cramond, 1st Bt., by whom he had seven sons and six daughters.
 He died at Penicuik House on 4 October 1755.